russHyde/mast-shiny/README.md

 ### Ch4 {Basic Reactivity}

+- [Sh] `eventReactive(dependsOnThis, computesThis)` = reactive expression; this
+  can be used to remove a direct dependency upon something that is required for a computation; eg, you can depend upon an actionButton being pressed, but use various other input values within the computation (without specifying a dependency on the latter)
+    - dependsOnThis can be a list of things that the reactive expression depends upon
 - [CS] Reactive programming: specify graph of dependencies, the computer decides when / if any computation is required
     - Commands (Imperative) vs Recipes (Declarative)